yacubus-bishcus/mantis/README.md

 * brems_distributions.root - This is the input spectrum file that is read if the user does not uncomment the /input/energy line in mantis.in.
 The bremstrahlung input and sampling distribution can be easily manipulated with Sampling.cc

+Manipulating the Input Spectrum "brems_distributions.root" with Sampling.cc ==

+Sampling.cc can be run with the following terminal command:

+`> root -b -q 'Sampling.cc("brem.root",maxEnergyOfBremBeam)' `

+Where the "brem.root" file is the bremsstrahulung spectrum expected to impact the chopper wheel.
+The "brem.root" file can be obtained with the instructions under the section "Creating a Bremsstrahlung Input Beam" below.
+The "maxEnergyOfBremBeam" is the same maximum energy of the input bremsstrahulung beam from the "brem.root" file.

+Sampling.cc creates two output files.

+1. brems_distributions.root
+2. brems_distributions.png

+The root file consists of two histograms: hBrems and hSample.
+These histograms are used to determine the importance sampling in the mantis program.
+The .png file is a depiction of the hBrems and hSampled overlayed on the same canvas.

+Creating a Bremsstrahlung Input Beam
+==

+The bremsstrahlung beam can be determined via other Geant4 simulations or through mantis.
+To create the input bremsstrahlung beam expected to inpinge upon the chopper wheel run mantis the following way:

+`> ./mantis -m mantis.in -o brem.root -s <seed> -t true `

+Adding the -t flag tells mantis that it should only output the Chopper Data TTree.
+Be sure to edit the following line in "mantis.in":

+`/input/energy maxEnergyOfBremBeam`

 Output
 ==

 The Code will generate a .log and _error.log file in addition to a root file.
 All G4cout is sent to .log and all G4cerr is sent to _error.log.
 The Root File will consist of 4 histograms and 2 TTree.
-The user must select output in mantis.in for the histograms/TTree to be filled during the simulation.
+The user must select output in "mantis.in" for the histograms/TTree to be filled during the simulation.

 Analysis
 ==